 Ms. Caverly also handles appeals and is counsel of record in Sefton v.
 Sefton, 206 Cal.
 App.
 4th 875 (2012); People ex rel.
 Herrera v.
 Stender, 212 Cal.
 App.
 4th 614 (2012); and Mycogen Corp. v.
 Monsanto Co., 28 Cal.
 4th 888 (2002).

 Ms. Caverly is a Fellow in the prestigious American College of Trust and Estate Counsel ("ACTEC") and is certified as a Specialist in Estate Planning, Trust and Probate Law by the State Bar of California Board of Legal Specialization.
-Ms. Caverly was selected in 2015 as a Fellow of the Litigation Counsel of America, an invitation only, trial lawyer honorary society composed of less than one-half of one percent of American lawyers.
+Ms. Caverly was selected in 2015 as a Fellow of the Litigation Counsel of America, Barrister, Order of Centurions, Order of Veritas and Order of Certus, an invitation only, trial lawyer honorary society composed of less than one-half of one percent of American lawyers.
+Ms. Caverly is a member of the Trial Law Institute and Diversity Law Institute.
 Ms. Caverly also served as a member of the Executive Committee for the California State Bar Trusts and Estates Section and now serves on the Successor Committee for the California Lawyers Association.
 Ms. Caverly is one of the Executive Editors of the California Trusts and Estates Quarterly.

 Ms. Caverly is named as a Best Lawyers in America® in the areas of Estate and Trust Litigation and Commercial Litigation.
 Ms. Caverly also has been recognized repeatedly as a California “Super Lawyer” by Super Lawyers® magazine in the area of estate and trust litigation and was chosen as one of San Diego's top 50 attorneys across all fields of law for 2018-2020 and one of San Diego's top 25 women attorneys for each of 2013-2020.
 Ms. Caverly has been named "Top Lawyers in San Diego" by San Diego Magazine and "Top Attorney in Southern California."
 Ms. Caverly also has received the highest possible rating in both legal ability and ethical standards (“AV Preeminent”) from the Martindale Hubbell® peer review rating service and has been selected for the Bar Register of Preeminent Women Lawyers.